PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Design of

 \section{Design of {\systemBold}}

-This section presents the detailed design of our processor-authentication protocol {\system}.
+This section details the design of our processor authentication protocol {\system}.
 It augments multiprocessor secure boot with several key components as depicted in \cref{fig:mp-arch2}. {\system} steers the secure boot process in a certificate-based, two-phase manner: The processor certificates are validated in the \emph{initiation phase} and thereafter, in the \emph{challenge-response phase}, the AP identity is authenticated and the inter-processor communication channel is encrypted.
-In what follows, we first explain necessary operations to set up the stage for running {\system} and then elucidate key message flows in the abovementioned two phases.
+We first explain the necessary operations to set up the stage for running {\system} and then elucidate key message flows in the abovementioned two phases.
 Frequently used notations are collected in \cref{tab:notations}.

-Our protocol requires the request and storage of the two processors' certificates issued by the certificate authority (CA) at the OEMs.
+Our protocol requires each processor to request its certificate from the certificate authority (CA) at the OEMs and store the signed certificate once issued.
 More concretely, the OEM first generates authorized certificates $\cert{BSP}$ and $\cert{AP}$ respectively by signing $\pubkbsp$ and $\pubkap$ with its own private key (these certificates thus can be validated by the OEM's public key in $\cert{root}$), and then stores all necessary certificates $\left\langle\cert{root}, \cert{BSP}, \cert{AP}\right\rangle$ in the NVM.
 Meanwhile, the hash value of the root certificate $\certroot$ is stored in the bootROM of the processors.
 Recall that any attacker that can compromise the BSP's bootROM is beyond the scope of this paper.

-Due to the storage of certificates in the NVM, deploying {\system} may induce an adversarial behavior in addition to the aforementioned attack vectors \cref{attack-AP,attack-chip}: \begin{enumerate}[label=(\alph*),start=24] \item \emph{Tampering with certificates}: The attacker modifies necessary certificates stored in the (mutable) NVM in order to trick {\system} from recognizing, e.g., a malicious AP. \end{enumerate} However, as elaborated later, this adversarial behavior can be detected by {\system} during its initiation phase.

 \begin{remark} {\system} is \emph{not} tailored to dual-processor devices, rather, it applies to the setting of \emph{multiple} APs where the BSP can authenticate these APs in sequence. \qedT \end{remark}